Meet ChatGoGlobal, the new AI-powered chatbot that has the answers to your global HR questions. Try it Now!

 Puerto Rican Laws Regarding Overtime

 Employees who are not exempt from overtime pay and work beyond 40 hours per week or 8 hours on a given day, must receive payment for their overtime hours.
 Alternatively, the employer can choose to establish a 24-hour cycle other than a traditional calendar day, as long as it meets specific requirements.
+Overtime also applies on the seventh consecutive day of work, regardless of the day of the week or of how many hours of work were completed on the previous six days.

 Employees who work overtime are paid 1.5 times their regular rate.
 Employees cannot contractually waive the right to overtime pay.